-In the role as Head of Department for Fashion, Textiles and Knitwear Design, Amanda provides subject leadership and management for a staff team of 30+, which includes the Advanced Textiles Research Group (ATRG).
+Professor Amanda Briggs-Goode is Head of Department for Fashion, Textiles and Knitwear Design.
+In this role Amanda provides subject leadership and management for a staff team of 30+, which includes the Advanced Textiles Research Group (ATRG).

 She co-organised a season of city wide events called Lace:Here:Now in 2013 which included exhibitions, film showings, lace making, an academic symposium and lectures across the main cultural venues in Nottingham, later co-editing a book of the same name.
-In 2018 she has curated an exhibition ‘Lace Unarchived’ which includes work from the NTU archive and from designers, artists and manufacturers of Nottingham Lace.
-She has published and exhibited widely on lace and heritage related issues.
+In 2018 she curated an exhibition ‘Lace Unarchived’ which includes work from the NTU archive and from designers, artists and manufacturers of Nottingham Lace.
+She has published and exhibited widely on lace, heritage and textile design which has included ‘Crafting Anatomies’ of which she is currently co-editing a publication of the same name.

 Amanda teaches across the Fashion, Textiles and Knitwear MA courses and is a supervisor for PhD students